MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Adobe AEM
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from the Adobe Active Experience Manager (AEM) and intelligently searching it with Microsoft Graph.
 It robustly indexes pages, attachments, and other generated document types from Adobe AEM in near real time.
-The connector fully supports Adobe AEM’s permission model, its built-in user and group management, as well as AEM installations based on Active Directory or other directory services.
+The connector fully supports Adobe AEM’s permission model, its built-in user and group management, as well as AEM installations based on Entra ID or other directory services.

 [Deploy this Graph connector](https://www.raytion.com/connectors/adobe-experience-manager-aem)